Also known as:

 Education and training

-You will undergo a series of written, physical, psychological and medical checks and interviews.
-You will also need to undergo a National Police History Check.
+You must be an Australian citizen (although permanent residents may be considered for some positions), have passed Year 10 English and Mathematics, and be at least 16 years and six months old to apply.
+You will undergo a series of written, aptitude, physical, psychological and medical checks and interviews.
+You will also need to undergo a National Police Check.

-Successful applicants are required to complete 80 days of Basic Training at the Army Recruit Training Centre at Kapooka, near Wagga Wagga in New South Wales.
+Successful applicants are required to complete 12 weeks of recruit training at the Army Recruit Training Centre at Kapooka, near Wagga Wagga in New South Wales.

-Once you have completed Basic Training you undertake Initial Employment Training where you will learn about your specific role.
+Once you have completed basic training you will undertake Initial Employment Training where you will receive training in your specific role.
 The length, location and related qualifications of this training depend on the role you will be moving into.
+Once you have finished your Initial Employment Training you will be assigned to an Army unit.

-You can also join the Australian Defence Force on a part time basis within the Army Reserves.
+You can also join the ADF on a part time basis within the Army Reserves.